smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: https://schema.org/Text
         type: Property
     availableSpotNumber:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-The number of spots available (_including_ all  vehicle types or reserved spaces, such as those for disabled people, long term parkers and so on).
+      description: 'The number of spots available (_including_ all  vehicle types or reserved spaces, such as those for disabled people, long term parkers and so on).
 This might be harder to estimate at those parking locations on which spots borders are not clearly marked by lines.
 Allowed values: A positive integer number, including 0.
-It must lower or equal than `totalSpotNumber`.'
+It must lower or equal than `totalSpotNumber`'
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     averageSpotLength:
-      description: 'Property.
-Model:''http://schema.org/length''.
-Units:''meters''.
-The average length of parking spots.'
+      description: The average length of parking spots
       exclusiveMinimum: true
       minimum: 0
       type: number